Skip to main content

 This is the most pro-applicant position any centralized health-professions service has taken on AI detection.
 PAEA has read the research on false positives and false negatives and concluded that the technology is not trustworthy enough to use as the sole basis for a serious admissions decision.
 We've covered the false-positive problem in our deep dive on flagxiety — students who wrote every word of their essay themselves are still getting flagged by detection tools because the tools cannot reliably distinguish careful student writing from AI output, especially for non-native English speakers.

-So when MEDEX explicitly says "MEDEX may use tools that detect AI generated or AI modified content," they are reserving a right that PAEA central has cautioned against using.
-The contradiction is not technically a violation — PAEA's guidance is non-binding for member programs, and individual programs are free to set their own enforcement policies.
-But it is the most notable disagreement in the PA admissions policy landscape right now.
+So when MEDEX explicitly says "MEDEX may use tools that detect AI generated or AI modified content," they are reserving a right that PAEA's now-formal P&P explicitly declines to exercise.
+The contradiction is not technically a violation — PAEA's P&P binds PAEA's own investigation procedures, not individual member programs' internal review practices, and programs are free to set their own enforcement policies.
+But it is the most notable disagreement in the PA admissions policy landscape right now, and the gap widened in October 2025 when PAEA moved its anti-detection stance from advisory into formal policy.
+PAEA moved further toward applicant protection on both axes — the grammar carve-out and the detection ban — and MEDEX stayed put.

 What MEDEX applicants should actually do